ingowald/cudaKDTree/README.md

 - how to get the actual k-dimensional position that this data point is located in

+- how to get a specific one of the k coordinates of that point

 - whether or not that `data_t` allows for storing and reading a per-node split plane dimension (and if so, how to do that)

 - how to read a data point's given k'th coordinate

+*Note that item '3' - getting a specific coordinate - seems redundant given that the preceding item can already deliver all k coordinates (from which we could then select one), but for efficiency reasons it's useful to have that (most cases one needs only one of the coordiantes, not all k), and I haven't yet found a 'clean' way of having this be declared only optionally, so right now it's required to have this method.*

 ### Example: Float3+payload, no explicit split dimension